TheoFenique/basic-api/docs/docs.md

 # Documentation

-Here you will find all the API routes, methods and data structure.
+Here is all the API's routes, methods and data structure.
+Happy coding !

 <br/>